-Type: Canal Path / Sakura Walk City: Kyoto (day trip from Osaka) Neighborhood: Northern Higashiyama Length: ~2 km (flat, walkable in 30–45 min at a relaxed pace) Hours: Always open (outdoor path) Entry: Free
+Type: Canal Path / Sakura Walk City: Kyoto (day trip from Osaka) Neighborhood: Northern Higashiyama Length: ~2 km (flat, walkable in 30–45 min at a relaxed pace) Hours: Always open (outdoor path) Best Window: Morning (8:00–10:00 AM) for cherry blossoms and quiet canal walk; tourist traffic builds by late morning Entry: Free

 Why We’re Going